 Start by rethinking how the fridge is set up.
 Invest in bins that can house grouped items together and clearly label each one.
-Fill your refrigerator with easy grab-and-go lunch choices in each bin, such as pre-made sandwiches, crackers with assorted toppings, hardboiled eggs, or salads (pack the dressing separately to avoid soggy lettuce).
-Make sure there are fruit and vegetable options readily available whether you opt for roasted veggies or a portable piece of fruit like an orange or banana.
+Fill your refrigerator with easy grab-and-go lunch choices in each bin.
+Pre-made sandwiches, crackers with assorted toppings, hardboiled eggs, or salads (pack the dressing separately to avoid soggy lettuce) work well.
+Make sure there are fruit and vegetable options readily available.
+Anything from roasted veggies to a portable piece of fruit like an orange or banana count.

 Allow each child to be responsible for packing his or her own lunch each morning.
-They also should take charge of unloading their lunchboxes and placing items in the dishwasher each afternoon before grabbing a snack.
+They should also take charge of unloading their lunchboxes and placing items in the dishwasher.
+This can be done quickly each afternoon before grabbing a snack.
 Snack items can be similarly pre-made and labeled; carrots and individual portions of hummus, slices of cheese with toast, or peanut butter and an apple are healthy, protein-fueled snack options that will keep your child full until dinner.

 Sort Out Laundry

 A well-organized laundry routine will help prevent those panic moments where a student (or parent!) has nothing clean to wear.
 However, for most people laundry is a chore that is tolerated at best.
-Rather than spend entire weekends laundering and folding clothing alone, devise a system that allows the entire family to join in on the chore.
+There is no need to spend entire weekends laundering and folding clothing alone.
+Devise a system that allows the entire family to join in on the chore.

-If doing all the laundry one day a week works best for the household, have every family member pitch in and help by bringing their laundry to the laundry room, stripping beds of linens, and gathering towels.
+If doing all the laundry one day a week works best for the household, have every family member pitch in.
+Children can help by bringing their laundry to the laundry room, stripping beds of linens, and gathering towels.
 Children can also be responsible for putting clothing away; even young children can match socks and sort whites from colors.

 A preference for smaller daily laundry loads requires a different plan.
-Each person could have a certain day to do his or her own laundry or be responsible for a certain laundry-related task.
-Create the laundry routine as part of your daily or weekly family life, and the chore will become much less tedious.
+Each person could have a certain day to do their own laundry or be responsible for a certain laundry-related task.
+Create the laundry routine as part of your daily or weekly family life.
+This will make the chore much less tedious.